CH EPR FHIR (R4)

 Technical User Option

-The Technical User option SHALL be claimed by all implementations, which do not require user authentication, but request to retrieve a EPR compliant access token, i.e. archive systems or other primary systems accessing EPR data and documents, which are not initiated by a user interaction.
-Actors SHALL perform the following required transactions (labelled "R") when claiming the Technical User option:
+The Technical User option SHALL be claimed by implementations, which do not require user authentication to write documents to the EPR (i.e.: archive systems or other primary systems storing EPR data and documents, not initiated by a user interaction).
+Actors SHALL perform the following required transactions (labeled "R") when claiming the Technical User option:

 Actor Transaction Optionality